cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Observerations and conclusions

-1-Multiple relations are only possible with multiple sets of business keys field for the hub, they refer.
+1. Multiple relations are only possible with multiple sets of business key fields for the hub, they refer.
-<br>2-From 1. -> every kind of multi relation to a hub needs business key field mappings, that are restricted to a relation
+1. From 1. &rarr; every kind of multi relation to a hub needs business key field mappings, that are restricted to a relation
-<br>3-hubs need to be loaded for every relation declared by their business key mappings
+1. hubs need to be loaded for every relation declared by their business key mappings
-<br>4-links can only contribute to relations, that are declared in the  hubs they connect
+1. links can only contribute to relations that are declared in the hubs they connect to
-<br>5-a link with multiple references to the same hub, need relation specific columns
+1. a link with multiple references to the same hub needs relation specific columns
-<br>6-a link with multiple references to the same hub, can only have satellites
-that contribute to the relation set, provided in the link.
+1. a link with multiple references to the same hub can only have satellites that contribute to the relation set, provided in the link.
-<br>7-satellites on links contribute to every relations, they have a field mapping
+1. satellites on links contribute to every relation they have a field mapping for
-for
-<br>8-effectivity satellites need to declare the relation they track, due to the lack
-of a field, that would declare it
+1. effectivity satellites need to declare the relation they track, due to the lack of a field that would declare it
-<br>9-link satellites can only contribute to relations, the link can
-contribute according to its parents
+1. link satellites can only contribute to relations, the link can contribute according to its parents
-<br>10-Different dependent child keys for different relations can only be modeled with
-relation specific links or relation specific satellites.
+1. Different dependent child keys for different relations can only be modelled with relation specific links or relation specific satellites.
 (If only the dependend child key appears multiple times in the source data set, this must be solveld by normalizing the data)

 ![relation_conclusions.png](./images%2Fmapping_relations%2Frelation_conclusions.png)